-There is a two child limit in universal credit and child tax credit which can mean no extra money is payable for some children born on or after 6 April 2017 if there are already two or more other children.
-However, this limit does not apply to your baby if you are still part of someone else's claim, up to age 20 for child tax credit or up to age 16 for universal credit.
+There is a two-child limit in universal credit which can mean no extra money is payable for some children born on or after 6 April 2017 if there are already two or more other children in the household.
+However, this limit does not apply to your baby if you are under 16 and someone else is still claiming universal credit for you.
 Once you start claiming universal credit in your own name, it does not matter if there are other children at the same address (such as a younger sibling) but you can only claim for two children of your own (there are limited exceptions, such as multiple births).